-Wildlife managers routinely use mark-recapture studies to estimate animal abundance; especially in the case of endangered species and game animals, abundance and its associated temporal trends are of critical importance for making informed management decisions (Borchers et al. 2002; McCrea and Morgan 2014).
-Abundance estimates can be difficult to interpret, however, without some understanding of the effective area sampled; extrapolation to a regional scale by way of density is almost always desired, if not necessary (Borchers et al. 2002; Royle et al. 2013).
-As such, abundance estimates without associated reliable density estimates may be of limited use to managers.
+Mark–recapture is one of the most commonly used methods to estimate animal abundance.
+Abundance and its associated temporal trends are of critical importance for making informed management decisions (Borchers et al. 2002; McCrea and Morgan 2014).
+Abundance estimates can be difficult to interpret, however, without some understanding of the effective area to which they apply; extrapolation to a regional scale by way of density is normally desired (Borchers et al. 2002; Royle et al. 2013).

-Ad-hoc methods are sometimes used to estimate the effective area sampled in mark-recapture studies (e.g., by quantifying how far animals move); this area can then be used to rescale abundance estimates to obtain estimates of density (Wilson and Anderson 1985, White and Shenk 2001, Ivan et al. 2013ab).
-Spatially-explicit capture recapture methods (SECR), by contrast, link abundance estimators to their associated study area in a statistically rigorous way (Efford et al. 2005; Borchers 2012; Royle et al. 2013).
-SECR estimates of abundance scale directly with a given sampled area, potentially allowing for better standardization of estimates across space or time.
-SECR models also make better use of capture-recapture data by using the information in the spatial capture histories to model detection probabilities as a function of the distance between each animal's (latent) activity center (AC) and the trapping grid.
-As such, SECR provides a way to account for an important source of individual heterogeneity in capture probabilities that is unaccounted for in traditional (non-spatial) mark-recapture estimators (e.g., animals with home ranges near the edge of the trapping grid will be less likely to be captured than animals with activity centers near the center of the trapping grid).
+Various methods have been used to estimate the effective area sampled in mark–recapture studies (e.g., by quantifying how far animals move); this area can then be used to convert abundance estimates to density (Wilson and Anderson 1985, White and Shenk 2001, Ivan et al. 2013ab).
+By contrast, spatially-explicit capture recapture methods (SECR) use the data obtained in mark–recapture to estimate density directly (Efford et al. 2005; Borchers 2012; Royle et al. 2013).
+Specifically, SECR models make use of the location of captures, and also make better use of recapture data by including captures at multiple sites within the same sampling period, so as to yield the spatial distribution of individuals on the trapping grid.
+As such, SECR accounts for an important source of individual heterogeneity in capture probabilities that is unaccounted for in traditional (non-spatial) mark–recapture estimators: animals with home ranges near the edge of the trapping grid will be less likely to be captured than animals with activity centers near the center of the trapping grid.

-SECR models are often fit to capture histories obtained using genetic data (e.g., from hair collected at a trap site), which provides a non-invasive and efficient means of detecting unique individuals (Boulanger et al. 2004; Petit and Valiere 2006; Gervasi et al. 2008).
-Due to the costs of genotypic analysis, however, managers may only be able to process a subsample of genetic material left at trapping sites (Boulanger et al. 2004; Petit and Valiere 2006; Gervasi et al. 2008; Settlage et al. 2008).
+Hair-traps provide a means of detecting and recapturing a large number of unique individuals, identified by their DNA, and are therefore well-suited for SECR-based density estimates.
+Since development of an efficient, noninvasive method of snaring hair just 20 years ago (Woods et al. 1999), barbed wire hair snares (and accompanying genetic advances) have revolutionized mark–recapture estimation, especially for bears (Proctor et al. 2010).
+Because animals are not restrained by a hair-trap, and likely have a minimal negative behavioral response, many more captures, spread over many more traps, may occur, compared to physically trapping.
+Due to the costs of genetic analysis, however, investigators may only be able to process a subsample of the genetic material collected at trapping sites (Boulanger et al. 2004; Petit and Valiere 2006; Gervasi et al. 2008; Settlage et al. 2008; Sawaya et al. 2012).

-Subsampling has been shown to be problematic for non-spatial mark-recapture estimators, especially when individuals exhibit a behavioral response to having been previously captured and this behavioral response is not consistent across individuals (Tredick et al. 2007; Ebert et al. 2010; Augustine et al. 2014).
+Subsampling (of the full sample of hair) has been shown to be problematic for non-spatial mark–recapture estimators, especially when individuals exhibit a behavioral response to having been previously captured and this behavioral response is not consistent across individuals (Tredick et al. 2007; Ebert et al. 2010; Augustine et al. 2014).
 In this case, individuals that leave many DNA samples (e.g., clusters of hair) are likely to be identified in a subsample, whereas individuals that leave few samples are often excluded.
-In other words, samples of DNA selected in a subsample of data are likely to come from individuals that are repeatedly captured.
-As a result, subsampling tends to result in estimators of capture probability that are biased high and abundance estimators that are biased low; this effect is more pronounced as subsample size decreases (Augustine et al. 2014).
+In other words, samples of DNA selected in a subsample of data are likely to come from individuals that are repeatedly captured, whereas the animals captured rarely may be missed.
+As a result, subsampling tends to result in estimates of capture probability that are biased high (many repeat captures) and abundance estimates that are biased low; this effect is exacerbated as subsample size decreases (Augustine et al. 2014).